saeed-sufi/GA/README.md

 * In `affinity categories` section of `interests` in `audience` section, you can see that in what other fields your users are interested so that you will consider site which promote those products to place an ad on.

 * source / medium => brand / type

+* Channels are a larger category than brand / type categoriyes.
+Ex: Social is a channel which includes facebook as a brand.

+* Search Console data is incompatible with Google Analytics segments.
+If you apply segments to the Search Console reports, the Analytics metrics are segmented, but the Search Console metrics are not, and return values of 0.

+* A large number of "direct" users may indicate untracked landing pages.